Oefenweb/ansible-haproxy/README.md

 * `haproxy_global_crt_base`: [default: `/etc/ssl/private`]: Assigns a default directory to fetch SSL certificates from when a relative path is used with `"crtfile"` directives
 * `haproxy_global_ssl_default_bind_ciphers`: [default: `kEECDH+aRSA+AES:kRSA+AES:+AES256:RC4-SHA:!kEDH:!LOW:!EXP:!MD5:!aNULL:!eNULL`]: This setting is only available when support for OpenSSL was built in.
 It sets the default string describing the list of cipher algorithms (`"cipher suite"`) that are negotiated during the SSL/TLS handshake for all `"bind"` lines which do not explicitly define theirs
 * `haproxy_global_ssl_default_bind_options`: [default: `no-sslv3`]: This setting is only available when support for OpenSSL was built in.
 It sets default ssl-options to force on all `"bind"` lines
+* `haproxy_global_nbproc`: [default: `1`]: Number of processes to create when going daemon.
+This requires the `daemon` mode.
+By default, only one process is created, which is the recommended mode of operation

 * `haproxy_defaults_log`: [default: `global`]: Enable per-instance logging of events and traffic. `global` should be used when the instance's logging parameters are the same as the global ones.
 This is the most common usage
 * `haproxy_defaults_mode`: [default: `http`]: Set the running mode or protocol of the instance